gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerRepository.md

 ```

 ## DESCRIPTION
-The Add-AIPScannerRepository cmdlet adds a data repository to be scanned by the Azure Information Protection scanner.
+The Add-AIPScannerRepository cmdlet adds a data repository to be scanned by the Azure Information Protection scanner, and creates a profile of settings to be used for that repository.
+For example, for each data repository, you can specify a default label for unlabeled files, and whether to override an existing label.
-Every repository can be scanned using different scanning profile, including defaul label and label override settings.

 You can specify local folders, UNC paths, and SharePoint Server URLs for SharePoint sites and libraries.